 What exactly are dental implants?

 A dental implant is made up of three parts.
 The implant itself is a metal screw-like post that is made of titanium.
-This part is surgically placed in the jaw bone and replaces the tooth root.
+This part is secured to your jawbone with oral surgery to replace the root of the missing tooth.
 The next part is a small piece called an abutment.
 It will screw right on to the implant post and sit at the gum line.